 Dance Marathon: The largest student run non-profit organization and event on campus is Dance Marathon.
 Its efforts provide support for pediatric care at both C.S.
 Mott Children’s Hospital and William Beaumont Hospital.
-In 2014 over 1000 student dancers raised $446,399 to help kids.
+In 2017 hundreds of student dancers raised more than $500,000 to help kids.

 Food Gatherers Food Drive: Led by the football team, 9 teams competed in a food drive to help fight local hunger.
 Their efforts donated over 5,700 meals, providing help to those in need through Food Gatherers, a local food bank program.

 Girls and Women in Sports Day: 50 student-athletes across 7 teams ran a clinic for over 100 local kids supporting a national movement to increase the number of girls that participate in sports.

 Ann Arbor Public Schools: U-M student althletes partner with AAPS to engage with and inspire students of all ages through multiple means including classroom readings and Q & A sessions.